About Joshua B Horowitz

 At SF State Since:

 Born in San Francisco, and raised locally in Marin County, California, Joshua Horowitz earned a Ph.D. in History at University of British Columbia, Vancouver, in September 2014, a M.A. in Humanities, 2008, an M.S. in Education, 2003, and a Teaching Credential in Social Sciences, 2000, from Dominican University of California.
-Currently, he is an Adjunct Faculty in History and Humanities and Cultural Studies at Dominican University of California, and a Lecturer in American Indian Studies at San Francisco State University.
-From his dissertation, "Nakona Wasnonya Yuhabi/Assiniboine Knowledge Keepers: Indigenous Archiving from the 19th into the 21st Centuries,” he intends to publish several articles and a scholarly book.
-His next project will focus on local sacred sites, material culture, and multiculturalism in the San Francisco Bay Area.
-Currently, he serves SFSU as a Lecturer, Pathways Seminar, and Program Manager in the Division of Undergraduate Education and Academic Planning.
+Currently, he is a Program Manager in the Division of Undergraduate Education and Academic Programs, a Lecturer in Cuaseways, and a Lecturer in History at San Francisco State University.
+From his dissertation, "Nakona Wasnonya Yuhabi/Assiniboine Knowledge Keepers: Indigenous Archiving from the 19th into the 21st Centuries,” he has published an article titled “Tatanga Ishtima hinkna Iyá Waká: Sleeping Buffalo and Medicine Rock and Nakona Dislocation and Persistence.”
+In Native American and Indigenous Studies, Vol. 5., No .2, (2018). and is currently working on several book projects.
+His next project focuses on local sacred sites, material culture, and multiculturalism in the San Francisco Bay Area.